Checklist for VLBI observing on the GBT

 The PI needs to make the dynamic decision by 11 AM for a project that takes place between the following 5 PM and a day later.
 This is just the same as the decision process for all dynamically scheduled GBT observing.

-The operator should check Carl's daily e-mail which tells the results of the daily decisions.
+The operator should check the daily scheduling e-mail which tells the results of the daily decisions.
 If the decision is for the primary day, then the procedures for running the VLBI experiment are the same as before.

 But if the decision is for the backup date, then the operator needs to check some things: